gender selection in islam in 2023

 Egg donation in Islam, like gender selection, is a controversial issue, and many couples are looking for a solution to advance their goals without conflicting with Islam and their families and traditions.

 Overall, a brief look at these two schools of thought about gender selection will help indecisive couples.
-They can make decisions more quickly and fulfill their dream of having a special gender child through the miraculous methods of IVF and gender selection.
+They can make decisions more quickly and fulfil their dream of having a unique gender child through the miraculous methods of IVF and gender selection.

 Gender selection in Islam Sunni